zbrachinara/ccheckers/README.md

 Both platforms assume that you have cargo installed.

-For native (Linux/Mac/Windows assuming no cross-compilation): Run `cargo build --release, then get the executable from `./target/release/ccheckers(.exe)`
+For native (Linux/Mac/Windows assuming no cross-compilation): Run `cargo build --release`, then get the executable from `./target/release/ccheckers(.exe)`

 For web (a `.vscode/tasks.json` task is provided for convenience for steps 2-3):